Attacking and Defending Deep-Learning-Based Off-Device Wireless Positioning Systems: Adversarial Attacks and Defensive Mechanisms

 Since one cannot simply perturb the measured CSI at the BS or AP side, a practical defense must inevitably originate at the transmitter side.
 As depicted in \fref{fig:ofdmsystem}, our approach pre-convolves the time-domain transmit signal with a perturbation sequence $\bar\bmp\in\complexset^{L_p}$ of length $L_p$ that is held constant for the entire duration of one OFDM packet transmission (which includes OFDM symbols for time and frequency synchronization, channel estimation, and payload data).
 This approach causes the receiver to only observe the joint effect of the perturbation sequence and the channel's impulse response, i.e., is only able to estimate the combined impulse response $\bar\bmc = \bar\bmh\ast\bar\bmp$.
 Hence, the transmitter is able to efficiently alter the measured CSI, which is what we use as our defense against CSI-based positioning systems.
 As long as the combined impulse response duration satisfies $L+L_p\leq C+1$, orthogonality among the subcarriers is guaranteed and hence, our approach remains to be standard compliant and reliable transmission is generally possible if we enforce a unit-norm power constraint on the perturbation sequences.
 What is more, our results in \fref{sec:results} reveal that short perturbation sequences (e.g., $L_p=16$ or much less) are already sufficient in order to significantly degrade the positioning accuracy.

 In order to understand the impact our approach has on the reliability, we study its effect on the frequency-domain input-output relation in \fref{eq:yhs}, which, after perturbation, is given by

 Here, $\bmp\in\complexset^W$ is the transfer function of the perturbation sequence given by the DFT of a zero-padded version of $\bar{\bma}$ according to $\bmp=\sqrt{W}\bF[\bar\bmp^T,\bZero_{(W-L_p)\times1}^T]^T$, and $\bmc=\bmh \odot \bmp$ models the combined effect of the perturbation sequence and the wireless channel.
-Note that our attack is equivalent to pre-multiplying the frequency-domain symbols $\bms$ with the transfer function $\bmp$.\footnote{A na\"ive perturbation of the transmit signal in the frequency domain, i.e., by directly manipulating $\bmp$ as done in, e.g., \cite{abanto2020wifi,COMINELLI2021107970,zhou2019adversarial}, results, in general, in perturbation sequences of length $L_p=W$ that violate orthogonality among subcarriers (due to the finite cyclic prefix length $C$) and may result in a serious performance degradation.
-Our proposed time-domain approach ensures that the combined impulse response length is no longer than $L+L_p$.} We can now measure transmission reliability using the channel capacity, which is given by the following per-subcarrier rate \cite{li2006orthogonal}:
+Note that our attack is equivalent to pre-multiplying the frequency-domain symbols $\bms$ with the transfer function $\bmp$.\footnote{{A na\"ive perturbation of the transmit signal in the frequency domain, i.e., by directly manipulating $\bmp$ as done in, e.g., \cite{abanto2020wifi,COMINELLI2021107970,zhou2019adversarial}, may result in perturbation sequences of length $L_p=W$ that violate orthogonality among subcarriers (due to the finite cyclic prefix length $C$) and, therefore, may cause serious performance degradation.} Our proposed time-domain approach ensures that the combined impulse response length is no longer than $L+L_p$.}

+{In order to assess the impact of the proposed transmit-side perturbation on transmission reliability, without having to chose a specific modulation and coding scheme, we consider the OFDM channel capacity.
+The average per-subcarrier rate is given by~\cite{li2006orthogonal}:}

 Here, $\Omega\subseteq\{1,\ldots,W\}$ is the set of subcarriers reserved for data transmission, $E_s$ is the symbol power, and $\No$ the thermal noise power at the receiver.
 By manipulating the time-domain signals with the perturbation sequence $\bar\bmp$, one alters the combined frequency-domain gain $|h_w p_w|^2$ per subchannel, which will affect the rate $R$.
 First, we have to ensure that the transmit power remains unaffected by our perturbation attack.
 As mentioned above, this can be accomplished by enforcing $\|\bmp\|=1$.
 Second, we would like that \fref{eq:rate} is as large as possible; this can be accomplished by including a rate-regularization term when computing adversarial perturbation sequences.